fastlane-old/enhancer/README.md

 ### Why?

 - This data is very useful to find out which actions tend to cause the most build errors and improve them!
-I'm sure 20% of the actions account for 80% of the crashes!
-It's helpful to know which ones to work on.
 - The actions that are used by many developers should be improved in both implementation and documentation.
 It's great to know which actions are worth improving!

 To sum up, all data is used to improve `fastlane` more efficiently